 What are some common sources of waterborne tastes or odors?

 Algae occur naturally in lakes and streams.
 Some species produce chemicals which impart "earthy," "musty" or "moldy" odors to water.
 Decaying organic material, such as dead leaves or aquatic plants and algae, often cause "swampy," "grassy," "woody" or "septic" tastes or odors.
 Seasonal temperature changes in lakes and reservoirs may cause a turnover condition that can promote algal growth.
 Lake turnover is the mixing of layers of water which occurs naturally in late fall and early winter, as the top layers cool faster than the bottom.
-This may also bring decaying organic material into the treatment plant intake(s), where the treatment process reduces the organic content of the water to safe levels.
+This may also bring decaying organic material into the treatment plant intake(s), where the treatment process reduces the organic content of the water to acceptable levels.

 The water treatment process itself uses and may create chemicals which can cause taste or odor.
 Disinfected water may retain a faint "bleachy" odor, for example.
 Water which resides in pipes for long periods of time through lack of use can develop a "stale" taste or odor.
 A "stale" water condition may occur in dead ends on the delivery system.
 Stale water conditions are more likely to occur in summer when higher temperatures cause the disinfectant (which remains in the water, at very low levels mandated by public health regulations) to dissipate more quickly.